Can’t find what you’re looking for? Contact the office on 01603767101 or firstname.lastname@example.org

 If you do not have a clause in your Assured Shorthold Tenancies

 If you do not have such a clause, it is important that you correctly serve a legal notice regarding the uncollected goods.
-Click here for a template notice to serve to the property – Abandoned items left at property
+Click here for a template notice to serve to the property – Abandoned items left at a property

 A suggested procedure for legally disposing of uncollected tenant’s goods:

 • Make every effort to trace the tenant/s to their new address or contact them through any forwarding address you may have.